hydradatabase/docs/README.md

 ---
 description: >-
-  Hydra is a data warehouse that is accessible from Postgres.
-You can start small with Postgres, then switch to the data engine of your choice at any time.
+  Hydra is a fully-managed open source data warehouse built on Postgres designed to scale with your data.
 ---

 # 💡 What is Hydra?